webofdata/specification-archived/specification.md

 Web of Data defines a protocol, data model, and data representation format for publishing, sharing and connecting data on the web.
 It is intended to be easy to implement and work at a level of generality that is widely applicable.

 The WoD data model has at it's core the notion of an entity.
 An entity has identity in the form of a URI.
 An entity also has properties whose 'names' or 'keys' are also URIs.
 The use of URIs to identify things and name properties provides a powerful, web scale approach to naming.
 The values of these properties can either be literals, based on XML schema data types, or complex types such as arrays, or another entity.
 Finally, there is a special reference type.
 This reference type has a value that is a URI.
-This URI references another entity to create a graph of entities that can span the web.
+This URI references another entity, allowing the creation of a graph of entities that can span the web.

 The protocol is designed to facilitate the sharing, updating, creating and publishing of collections of entities, the retrieval of a given data entity, and the navigation of connected entities.
 It is expected that collections of entities can exists in databases, existing applications and dedicated WoD data stores.
 All kinds of applications can implement and support the protocol in meaningful ways, allowing a vast array of client applications to easily consume and use data from around the web.

 The WoD representation format uses JSON with a few well defined keys that support the use of URIs as identifiers and property names.

 Finally, WoD defines a protocol for synchronising datasets.
-This allows clients to collect and keep in sync core data from around the web to offer new services and provide guaranteed quality of service.
+This allows clients to collect and synchronise data from around the web; to offer new data services and provide guaranteed quality of service to application and API users.

 ## Background